pallets/werkzeug/docs/local.rst

 major drawback:  As soon as you operate on the global namespace your application isn't thread-safe any longer.

-The Python standard library comes with a utility called "thread locals".
-A thread local is a global object in which you can put stuff in and get back later in a thread-safe way.
-That means whenever you set or get an object on a thread local object, the thread local object checks in which thread you are and retrieves the correct value.
+The Python standard library has a concept called "thread locals" (or thread-local data).
+A thread local is a global object in which you can put stuff in and get back later in a thread-safe and thread-specific way.
+That means that whenever you set or get a value on a thread local object, the thread local object checks in which thread you are and retrieves the value corresponding to your thread (if one exists).
+So, you won't accidentally get another thread's data.

-This, however, has a few disadvantages.
-For example, besides threads there are other ways to handle concurrency in Python.
-A very popular approach is greenlets.
+This approach, however, has a few disadvantages.
+For example, besides threads, there are other types of concurrency in Python.
+A very popular one is greenlets.
 Also, whether every request gets its own thread is not guaranteed in WSGI.
-It could be that a request is reusing a thread from before, and hence data is left in the thread local object.
+It could be that a request is reusing a thread from a previous request, and hence data is left over in the thread local object.

+Werkzeug provides its own implementation of local data storage called `werkzeug.local`.
+This approach provides a similar functionality to thread locals but also works with greenlets.

 Here's a simple example of how one could use werkzeug.local::